SUMMER 2025 NEWSLETTER

 Dov A Treiman

-Client’s dilemma stemmed from Client having previously requested to adjourn several prior scheduled Closing dates, due to the failure of Client’s investors to timely pay their subscription payments.
-As a result, before granting its consent for the latest adjournment, Townhouse Owner, as both Landlord and Seller, had demanded that Client sign certain unconscionably stringent agreements which essentially required Client to confess judgment, in the amount of the purchase contract deposit, and waive all possible legal defenses to an action of eviction brought in New York City Civil Court, if Client did not timely close under the Contract of Sale for the Premises on the scheduled Time Is Of The Essence Closing Date.
+Client’s dilemma stemmed from Client having previously requested to adjourn several prior scheduled Closing dates, due to the failure of Client’s investors to pay their subscriptions in a timely manner.
+As a result, before granting its consent for the latest adjournment, Townhouse Owner, as both Landlord and Seller, had demanded that Client sign certain unconscionably stringent agreements which essentially required Client to confess judgment in the amount of the purchase contract deposit, and waive all possible legal defenses to an action of eviction brought in New York City Civil Court, if Client did not timely close under the Contract of Sale for the Premises on the scheduled Time Is Of The Essence Closing Date.

 Nevertheless, prior to December 31, 2023, and purportedly pursuant to the terms of the agreements Client had been forced to sign, Townhouse Owner Landlord/Seller proceeded to file a Notice of Petition and Petition, for Client’s eviction from the Premises, in a summary holdover proceeding in New York City Civil Court.